-With stateless processing the messages are handled with no context and the replies cannot be associated with the requests [SER Getting Started, p.9].
-It means that before relaying an SIP request the SIP proxy does not store in memory the branch parameters of this SIP request in order to handle SIP replies with the same branch parameters.
+With stateless processing the messages are handled with no context and the replies cannot be associated with the responses [SER Getting Started, p.9].
+It means that before relaying a SIP request the SIP proxy does not store in the memory the branch parameters of this SIP request in order to handle SIP replies with the same branch parameters.

-With stateless message processing [cfg] during the cancelled call setup attempt, only INVITE and CANCEL messages will be passed and logged by the SER script logic (see the printout below).
-All other messages associated with the transaction will not be handled:
+With a stateless message processing [cfg], during the cancelled call setup attempt, only INVITE and CANCEL messages will pass and will be logged by the SER script logic (see the printout below).
+All other messages associated to the transaction will not be handled: